dognotdog/ptpwebcam/README.md

 ### Reported having Issues

+- Nikon D3 with PTP Webcam v1.0.0-alpha6: camera does not enter LiveView mode when selecting video source.
+- Nikon D90 with PTP Webcam v1.0.0-alpha6: camera does not enter LiveView mode when selecting video source.
-- Nikon D5100: v1.0.0-alpha2 crashed QuickTime Player when connected, needs to be tested with newer release.
+- Nikon D5100 with PTP Webcam v1.0.0-alpha2: crashed QuickTime Player when camera is connected, need report on behavior with newer PTP Webcam versions.

 ### Not usable because of hardware limitations
  - Nikon D40, D60, D80, D200 do not support tethered live view.